fcf-framework/fcfTest/README.md

 - `--test-file-[FORMAT] FILE_PATH`: Log file with a specific format (e.g., `--test-file-junit path/to/log.xml`).

 #### Explanatory details:
-  - The --test-part, --test-group, --test-test commands are combined using the OR operation
+  - The --test-part, --test-group, --test-test, --test-select commands are combined using the OR operation
-  - The --test-ignore-part, --test-ignore-group, --test-ignore-test commands are combined using the OR operation
+  - The --test-ignore-part, --test-ignore-group, --test-ignore-test, --test-ignore-select commands are combined using the OR operation

 **Example Command:**
 ```bash